Furazan: 3,4-Dimethylfurazan

+Carboxylic acid derivatives

 Potassium permanganate oxidizes 3,4-dimethylfurazan first to methylfurazancarboxylic acid and then to furazandicarboxylic acid.
 By warming oxyfurazan acetic acid with excess of potassium permanganate, oxyfurazancarboxylic acid is obtained.
 It crystallizes as prisms (m.p.
 175 °C).
 Furazancarboxylic acid (m.p.
 107 °C) is prepared by oxidation of furazanpropionic acid with potassium permanganate.
 It dissolves in base to give nitrosocyanacetate.